Zylann/SnowfeetEngine/README.md

 It is a spin-off of an earlier version called "Snowfeet Framework", with a completely new modular structure and integrated scripting.

-The engine is in its early stages of development, so lots of code is WIP, breaking changes may occur, and the main platform I develop on/for is win32 with Visual Studio 2013.
+The engine is in its early stages of development, so lots of code is WIP, unoptimized, breaking changes may occur, and the main platform I develop on/for is win32 with Visual Studio 2013.
-However, the engine is aimed at being cross-platform (desktop or maybe mobile), so any platform-specific code can go in separate implementation files.
+However, the engine is aimed at being cross-platform (desktop, mobile or even web), so any platform-specific code goes in separate implementation files.

 Engine structure
 =================